christopherpoole/CADMesh/README.md

 You can find the project page and a git repository [here](https://github.com/christopherpoole/CADMesh).
 The old [Google Code page for CADMesh](http://code.google.com/p/cadmesh/) redirects to this page.

-Additional functionality is included for the fast navigation of tessellated solids by automatically creating equivalent tetrahron filled assemblides thereby making smart voxelisation available for the solid.
+Additional functionality is included for the fast navigation of tessellated solids by automatically creating equivalent tetragon filled assemblies thereby making smart voxelisation available for the solid.

 ### Citing CADMesh
 CADMesh is described in a technical paper, available [here](https://github.com/christopherpoole/CADMesh/blob/master/Poole%20et%20al.%20-%20A%20CAD%20interface%20for%20GEANT4.pdf), and in this repository.